When you have training in business administration, you can get a job in almost any industry.

 With so many business tasks being computerized today, the job outlook remains very good.
 Additionally, those who have certifications in software remain ahead of the curve.
 For example, some of these certifications include QuickBooks and Microsoft Office.

-Additionally, the average expected salary for entry-level business employees falls at $15 to $20 per hour.
+According to the U.S. Bureau of Labor Statistics, the average expected salary for entry-level business employees falls at $15 to $20 per hour.
 On the other hand, middle to senior-level employees earn within the range of$45,000 to $55, 000 per year.

 The following are job titles and their expected yearly salaries: